Payment for Ecosystem Services

 The program is focused within the panther Primary and Secondary Zones south of the Caloosahatchee River as well as the panther Expansion Area south of Interstate 4.
 Landowners within the following counties are eligible for participation: Broward, Charlotte, Collier, DeSoto, Glades, Hardee, Hendry, Highlands, Hillsborough, Lee, Manatee, Miami-Dade, Monroe, Okeechobee, Osceola, Polk and Sarasota.

-Eligibility criteria include lands owned by a non-governmental entity or American Indian Tribe for private or commercial use; located within : Broward, Charlotte, Collier, DeSoto, Glades, Hardee, Hendry, Highlands, Hillsborough, Lee, Manatee, Miami-Dade, Monroe, Okeechobee, Osceola, Polk or Sarasota county; located within 2 miles of the Florida Wildlife Corridor; at least 500 contiguous acres containing at least 10% native forest cover and at most 70% open habitat, with less than 25% invasive plant cover.
-There are no income restrictions to participate in the program, and lands with conservation easements can be enrolled as long as the easements were not required to mitigate loss of wildlife habitat.
+Eligibility criteria include: lands owned by a non-governmental entity or American Indian Tribe for private or commercial use; located within Broward, Charlotte, Collier, DeSoto, Glades, Hardee, Hendry, Highlands, Hillsborough, Lee, Manatee, Miami-Dade, Monroe, Okeechobee, Osceola, Polk or Sarasota County; located within 2 miles of the Florida Wildlife Corridor; at least 500 contiguous acres containing at least 10% native forested cover and at most 70% open habitat, with less than 25% invasive plant cover.
+There is no income limit for program eligibility, and lands with conservation easements can be enrolled as long as the easements were not required to mitigate loss of wildlife habitat.

 The first open enrollment period is September 19 to October 19, 2024.
 All interested landowners are encouraged to apply for the program, either through the online application or by mailing in a completed application.
 The highest-ranking applications will be enrolled as funding allows.